-With respect to this issue of EPBAX at foreign location and Security conditions, stakeholders namely COAI, Vodafone-Idea, have suggested that

-- 1. "We are of the view that use of EPABX at a foreign location in case of International OSPs should not be allowed in view of national security." - 2.
-"The use of EPABX at foreign location in case of international OSP should not be allowed as there will be no means to undertake periodic inspection of the EPABX at the foreign location."
+With respect to this issue of EPABX at foreign location and Security conditions, some stakeholders have suggested that use of EPABX at a foreign location in case of International OSPs should not be allowed in view of national security.

 We disagree with such restrictive view and reiterate that there should not be any mandate on in country location of EPABX.
 OSPs should be given flexibility to set up the EPABX at any of their identified locations provided during the course of OSP registration.
 We have given a detailed submission on this issue in our response to this consultation paper.
 On security issue, if all logs, Call Data Records (CDRs) are available at customer site as well.
 Customer can show /share the system logs and also show CDRs over the laptop from customer premises itself at any point of time.
 Thus, all functionality can be shown to DOT at any point of time for each of the OSP center in similar manner to a physically located localized PBX on a real time basis.
-The location of the PBX is not material to the submission of information for audit purposes.
+The location of the PBX is not material to the submission of information for audit purposes